Frank Lloyd Wright was the most talked about “starchitect” of the mid-20th century and inventor of Prairie style architecture.

 He had a twenty-year relationship with Pittsburgh.
 Fallingwater was only the beginning.

-Presented by DOORS OPEN Pittsburgh / Hosted by Paul Tellers.
-Paul is an architect and planner.
+Paul J. Tellers is an architect and planner.
 He was the University Architect at Carnegie Mellon University, the Director of Planning at WTW Architects, and a Project Manager for the Pittsburgh Cultural Trust.